-A dense, luscious treat, this gluten-free lemon poppy seed pound cake can be pulled together in no time!
-Make it for a weekend brunch, potluck, or for a slice of something delicious to enjoy next to your morning coffee.
+A dense, luscious treat, this lemon poppy seed bread can be pulled together in no time!
+Make it for a weekend brunch, a potluck, or for a slice of something delicious to enjoy next to your morning coffee.

 Breakfast cakes are in a world of their own, aren’t they?
 While I may try to only have dessert once a week, I can TOTALLY enjoy a breakfast cake (of some sort) each morning without blinking an eye.
 Maybe it’s because breakfast cakes are really easy to portion.
 Maybe it’s because they go so well with a cup of coffee.
 Or maybe it’s because I know I’m going to need the fuel for a slam-packed day, but goodness, I can get behind a breakfast cake.

-Some of my favorite breakfast cakes include: blueberry scones, hazelnut coffee cake, cranberry orange scones, and this oh-so-awesome pumpkin spiced coffee bundt cake with a cold brew icing.
+Some of my favorite breakfast cakes include: blueberry scones, cinnamon coffee cake, and this oh-so-awesome pumpkin spiced coffee bundt cake with a cold brew icing.